Deeparkrish/just-tech-news/README.md

   * [Deployment](#deployment)
   * [Contribution](#contribution)

+## Technologies
+    JavaScript ES6
+    Node.js
+    Express.js
+    dotenv (npm package used to store environmental variables used in a project locally so sensitive data like root passwords are not exposed on GitHub)
+    MySQL
+    Sequelize (npm package for integrating MySQL and Node.js) bcrypt (npm package for password hashing)
+    handlebars (npm package for a template engine used for html and javascript integration on the front-end) Heroku

 ## Installation
 The user should clone the repository from GitHub.
 This application requires Node.js, Express.js, and Sequelize.
 To connect to the database run mysql -u root -p and enter password from .env file.
 Then source the schema.sql.
 To seed the file run npm run seed.
 Finally to connect to the server run npm start.